yuval2313/night-owl/auth/README.md

 `POSTGRES_PASSWORD`
 `POSTGRES_DB`

-You may use .env.example as a template
+You may use .env.example as a template.

 ## Installation